cogitovirus/gcs-modern-data-stack/README.md

 gcloud compute ssh --zone=us-central1-a --ssh-key-file=$SSH_KEY --project=$PROJECT_ID $INSTANCE_NAME -- -L 8000:localhost:8000 -N -f
 ```

-You should now be able to access Airbyte under `http://localhost:8000/`using the username and password specified in the `.env` file.
+You should now be able to access Airbyte under `http://localhost:8000/` using the username and password specified in the `.env` file.

 ### Create the S3 to BigQuery connectors
 Run: